kishandahya/Sample-Problems/README.md

 Concluding remarks:

 Thank you for the opportunity to program for you!
-I had a great time looking over the problems and working through the challenges.
+I had a great time looking over the problems and working through them.
 Learning a new language in such a short amount of time was definitely challenging, but it was also rewarding because I love being challenged and working hard to achieve my goals.
 I look forward to speaking with you soon!